-Now a museum, the largest naval fortress ever in the Nordic countries offers more than 200 years of military history.
+Now a museum, the fortress of Suomenlinna was the largest naval fortress ever in the Nordic countries.
+It offers more than 200 years of military history.
 Sveaborg, or Suomenlinna, is one of Finland’s most visited landmarks – right outside Helsinki.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.